launchdarkly/LaunchDarkly-Docs/src/content/topics/home/getting-started/your-team.md

 ## Overview
 This topic explains how to join LaunchDarkly as a new team member.
 <Callout intent="alert">
-  <Callout.Title>LaunchDarkly is for groups and teams</Callout.Title>
+  <CalloutTitle>LaunchDarkly is for groups and teams</CalloutTitle>
-  <Callout.Description>You cannot sign up for LaunchDarkly as a user who is not associated with a company's team account.
+  <CalloutDescription>You cannot sign up for LaunchDarkly as a user who is not associated with a company's team account.
 Instead, an admin or account owner from your team must send you an invitation email.
-If you want to sign up for LaunchDarkly as an individual, you can sign up for a [free 30-day trial](https://launchdarkly.com/start-trial/).</Callout.Description>
+If you want to sign up for LaunchDarkly as an individual, you can sign up for a [free 30-day trial](https://launchdarkly.com/start-trial/).</CalloutDescription>
 </Callout>

 ## Bringing your team to LaunchDarkly